The complete Premier League winners list

-The Premier League season is just around the corner and now the World Cup is over, everything is geared towards 10th August when Manchester United face Leicester City in the opening game of the 2018-19 season.
+The Premier League season is just around the corner and now the summer’s tournaments are over, everything is geared towards 9th August when Liverpool face Norwich City in the opening game of the 2019-20 season.

-Wolverhampton Wanderers, Fulham and Cardiff City are back in the top flight after winning promotion from the Championship and as always it will be interesting to see if they can pull off a few surprises throughout the campaign.
+Norwich, Sheffield United and Aston Villa are back in the top flight after winning promotion from the Championship and as always it will be interesting to see if they can pull off a few surprises throughout the campaign.

 Manchester United are still by far the most successful team in the competition having won the league 13 times, but the Red Devils haven’t tasted success since the 2012-13 season – Sir Alex Ferguson’s last season at Old Trafford.